-The construction of flood walls to protect a development are not considered to be an appropriate strategic option for City of York Council as residual risk of flooding will still remain.
-However, if a development is to include the construction of flood defences, designs should include details of access for pedestrians and vehicular access to the elevation of the development, impacts on the streetscape and challenges of perceived isolation, land-take for the use of access routes and embankments and challenges to site drainage and surface water runoff.
+If a development is to include the construction of flood defences, designs should include details of access for pedestrians and vehicular access to the elevation of the development, impacts on the streetscape and challenges of perceived isolation, land-take for the use of access routes and embankments and challenges to site drainage and surface water runoff.

 Land raising can ensure that development is located above the design flood level.
-However land raising can increase risk to neighbouring communities, reduce community place-making and can require high land-take.
+However, land raising can increase risk to neighbouring communities, reduce community place-making and can require high land-take.
 Where land raising is proposed within flood risk areas, compensatory storage should be provided on a level for level/volume for volume basis.